rebelsky/csc207b/_labs/anonymous-functions.md

 ### Exercise 2: Selecting values

 a.
-Write a static generic method, `select(List<T> vals, Predicate<T>)`, that creates a new `ArrayList` that contains only the elements of `vals` for which the predicate holds.
+In `ListUtils`, rite a static generic method, `select(List<T>
+vals, Predicate<T> pred)`, that creates a new `ArrayList` that contains only the elements of `vals` for which the predicate holds.

 b.
-Write a program to select the values in `strings` (from the preparation) whose length is at least five.
+In the `main` method of `LambdaExperiments`, select and print the values in `strings` (from the preparation) whose length is at least five.
 Make sure to define your predicate anonymously.

 c.
-Write a program to select the values in `strings` which contain two vowels in a row.
+In the `main` method of `LambdaExperiments`, select the values in `strings` which contain two vowels in a row.
 Once again, make sure to define your predicate anonymously.

 ### Exercise 3: Removing values